azurecitadel/azurecitadel.github.io/automation/terraform.md

 ## Introduction

+> These labs are currently the original set first published towards the end of 2018, but will be updated soon for 0.12 compliant HCL.
+If you are working through these then bookmark [Terraform on Azure - Pre 0.12](/automation/terraform-pre012).

 This workshops is made up of a series of labs to take you through the fundamentals of using Terraform to manage the deployment and removal of simple Azure services, through to modularising your own standards to effectively manage large scale deployments.

 This lab will cover a lot of ground, including